freshrap6/dmj2_me/_posts/2014-10-17-sweet-potato-breakfast.md

   creditlink: http://texturelovers.com
 ---

 My wife and I have been trying to reduce the amount of carbs we are consuming on a regular basis.
-So I bought a bunch of sweet potatoes and made a big thing of mashed sweet potatoes, which we along side our baked chicken and veggies.
+So I bought a bunch of sweet potatoes and made a big thing of mashed sweet potatoes, which we ate along with our baked chicken and veggies.

 One week I bought too many, and I began to think of what else I could do with them.
 I must've had sweet potato french fries the day before and that got me wondering.